tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

 ```

 Note the ``notify: restart apache`` directive added to the final task above.
+This will ensure that Apache is restarted after GBrowse has been installed.

-One of the questions we answer no to in the interactive installer is to
+One of the questions we answer "no" to in the interactive installer is to
 register our use of GBrowse.
 If you find this tool useful the developers of it
 would appreciate if you registered.
 You can do this at any point by running the
 command ``./Build register``.

 ## Creating the playbook

-Now creating a playbook named ``gbrowse.yml`` at the same level as your
+Now create a playbook named ``gbrowse.yml`` at the same level as your
 ``roles`` directory with the code below.

 ```yaml